rileybusche/nmr_data_analysis/README.md

 To ensure this program works correctly, have Python 3.6 or newer installed.

 # Program Arguments
-The program currently has 3 user arguments, all of which are required in order for the program to run.
+The program currently has 2 user arguments, one is required (--path) in order for the program to run.

     --path
-        This the path to the folder containing the file structure to be analyzed.
+        This is the path to the folder containing the file structure to be analyzed.
 The required file structure is detailed below.
         To prevent possible errors due to naming of folders, include the path in side quotation marks.

         Example path: